tim-roberts1/tva/website/docs/development/packages/headless-styles/intro.md

 ## CSS & CSS-in-JS

-Each of our Headless Styles component will deliver APIs for both CSS and CSS-in-JS use cases.
+Each of our Headless Styles components will deliver APIs for both CSS and CSS-in-JS use cases.
 Both APIs also come with some requirements for your project that you should be aware of for the most success.

 ### Themeing